intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

  >
   <Board.Tile.ButtonTileContent
     iconType='intelli-icon-smile'
-    buttonTitle='Small Tile button with an IntelliIcon'
+    label='Small Tile button with an IntelliIcon'
     buttonDescription='Button description has a maximum line count of 3.
 This means that long content will have text hidden if the content goes over 3 lines in length.'
   >
   </Board.Tile.ButtonTileContent>